Skip to contents

 Details

-Each element of condition is a character string of the format "{p1,p2,p3}", where "p1", "p2", and "p3" are predicates.
-Data x must contain columns whose names correspond to all predicates used in conditions.
-Each condition is evaluated on all data rows as an elementary conjunction, where the conjunction operation is specified by the t_norm argument.
-An empty condition, {}, is always evaluated as 1.
+Each element of condition must be a character string of the format "{p1,p2,p3}", where "p1", "p2", and "p3" are predicate names.
+The data object x must contain columns whose names correspond exactly to all predicates referenced in the conditions.
+Each condition is evaluated for every row of x as a conjunction of its predicates, with the conjunction operation determined by the t_norm argument.
+An empty condition ("{}") is always evaluated as 1 (i.e., fully true).

 Author